 - What do I need to do?

 Information about the Contractor must be obtained by the local area PRIOR to engagement.
 A flowchart has been development to assist you in the process.

 The following must be completed:

 - Contractor Questionnaire - completed by the Contractor

 - Contractor Assessment Tool - for individuals / sole traders to be completed by the person engaging the Contractor

 Conflict of Interest - where there is an actual, potential or perceived conflict of interest, a Disclosure of a Conflict of Interest Form must be completed.
-Refer to the Conflict of Interest webpage for further information.
+Refer to the Conflict of Interest procedure or further information.

 Decision: Contractor vs Employee

 It may be clear from the responses on the forms that an employee relationship exists, and that a HR Employment Contract needs to be set up.